All Products

 DataWorks provides the codeless user interface (UI) for you to develop a synchronization task without requiring you to write code.
 You need to only select the data sources that you want to use for data synchronization and configure the required scheduling parameters to periodically synchronize full or incremental data from a single source table or tables in sharded source databases to a single destination table.
 This topic describes how to configure a batch synchronization task by using the codeless UI.
 The configurations that are required vary based on the data source type.
-For more information, see Supported data source types, Readers, and Writers.
+For more information, see Supported data source types, Reader plug-ins, and Writer plug-ins.

 Background information

-The batch synchronization feature of Data Integration provides Readers and Writers for you to read data from and write data to data sources.
+The batch synchronization feature of Data Integration provides readers and writers for you to read data from and write data to data sources.
 You can configure batch synchronization tasks for different types of data sources by using the codeless UI or code editor to synchronize data from a single source table or tables in sharded source databases to a single destination table.
 For more information, see Overview of the batch synchronization feature.

 Usage notes

-• You cannot configure batch synchronization tasks for specific types of data sources by using the codeless UI.
-If the system displays a message indicating that the current data source does not support the codeless UI when you configure a batch synchronization task, you can click the image.png icon in the top toolbar of the configuration tab of the task in DataStudio to switch to the code editor and configure the task by using the code editor.
+You cannot configure batch synchronization tasks for specific types of data sources by using the codeless UI.
+If the system displays a message indicating that the current data source does not support the codeless UI when you configure a batch synchronization task, you can click the icon in the top toolbar of the configuration tab of the task in DataStudio to switch to the code editor and configure the task by using the code editor.
 For more information, see Configure a batch synchronization task by using the code editor.

-• The codeless UI is easy to use but provides only limited features.
+The codeless UI is easy to use but provides only limited features.
 If you want to make finer-grained configurations for your batch synchronization task, you can click the Conversion script icon in the top toolbar of the configuration tab of the task in DataStudio to switch to the code editor and configure the task by using the code editor.

 Prerequisites

-For information about the items that you need to understand before you configure a data source, see Overview.
+NoteFor information about the items that you need to understand before you add a data source, see Overview.

-2. An exclusive resource group for Data Integration that meets your business requirements is purchased.
+An exclusive resource group for Data Integration that meets your business requirements is purchased.
 For more information, see Create and use an exclusive resource group for Data Integration.

 Go to the DataStudio page

-1. Go to the DataStudio page.
+Go to the DataStudio page.

 Log on to the DataWorks console.
 In the top navigation bar, select the desired region.
-Then, choose Data Modeling and Development > DataStudio in the left-side navigation pane.
-On the page that appears, select the desired workspace from the drop-down list and click Go to DataStudio.
+In the left-side navigation pane, choose .
+On the page that appears, select the desired workspace from the drop-down list and click Go to Data Development.

 Procedure